 Two days after the battle, photographer Alexander Gardner arrived at Antietam and became the first to snap images of an American battlefield strewn with the dead.
 His shots of twisted bodies littering the eviscerated landscape and stacked in heaps like slaughtered livestock shocked those who viewed them in Matthew Brady’s New York City gallery, and stereographs of Gardner’s images literally brought 3-D depictions of the carnage into American living rooms.
 The images conveyed the terrible reality of war in a way words never could.
 War was no longer remote or romantic.

-6. The battle may have saved Lincoln from a resounding defeat in midterm elections.
+6. The battle may have saved Lincoln from a resounding defeat in the midterm elections.

 With just weeks until critical midterm elections, Antietam provided Lincoln and his fellow Republicans with not just a military boost, but a badly needed political one as well.
 Democrats campaigning on the failure of the war had appeared poised to take over Congress, a rebuke of Lincoln that could ratchet pressure on him to end the war.
 In the 1862 election, however, Republicans actually gained seats in the Senate and maintained a majority in the House.